meechanism/meechanism/content/projects/watercolor/making-my-own.md

 The final list consists of [Winsor & Newton Professional Watercolor Tubes](https://www.dickblick.com/products/winsor-and-newton-professional-watercolor-tubes/), but note I'm no brand loyalist (at this point).
 Pick brands that meet your criteria and fit your budget!
-Also note that brands may use the same color name, but may have a different pigment recipe (eg: the colors will look slightly different!)
+Also, note that brands may use the same color name, but may have a different pigment recipe (e.g.,: the colors will look slightly different!)
 Look on the back of the tubes or read the details from the manufacturer's website if you want to compare.

 The following were my choices for my first palette.
-I got 12 tubes of 5ml each and they all vary in price (~ \$5-9 USD) depending on the pigment.
+I got 12 tubes of 5 ml each and they all vary in price (~ \$5-9 USD) depending on the pigment.

 |                                                                                                                                        |                                                                                                                                            |